kai-jacobsen/kb-documentation/02_getting-started/terminology-workflow.md

 #### Areas

-An area, like a WordPress sidebar, is a basically a container for modules
+An area, like a WordPress sidebar, is basically a container for modules.

+#### Context

+A context is basically a container for areas.
+The post edit screen can be divided into different contexts, and a context can hold multiple areas.

+### Some words on ...

+#### Front-end, Back-end

+The plugin started as a back-end only user interface.
+Over time a lot of functionality moved to the front-end as well.